Restructuring and insolvency in Germany: overview

 A debtor company is generally assumed to be illiquid if it has already stopped making payments.

 Imminent illiquidity (section 18, German Insolvency Code).
 A debtor can file an insolvency petition if illiquidity is imminent.
 In this exceptional case, failure to file an insolvency petition is not subject to criminal prosecution.

 Over-indebtedness (section 19, German Insolvency Code).
 If a legal entity is involved, over-indebtedness can be grounds on which to open an insolvency proceeding.
 Over-indebtedness occurs if assets no longer cover liabilities, unless the circumstances indicate that the company is more likely to survive than not (section 19, German Insolvency Code).
-A probability of more than 50% is required for a company's financial strength to be sufficient for its survival.
+A probability of more than 50% is required for a company's financial strength to be sufficient for its survival (Positive Fortführungsprognose).
 The company is "more likely to survive than not" if a forecast shows that the company's financial strength is likely to be sufficient for its survival.
-The time period to be examined usually covers the current fiscal year and subsequent fiscal year.
+The time period to be examined usually covers the current fiscal year and the subsequent fiscal year.
 The forecast for this period must be made on the basis of cash flow and earnings projections, based on facts, made in accordance with accepted business management principles.
-Section 19 of the German Insolvency Code has been amended several times in the previous years.
-We do not expect an amendment within the next few years.

 The creditors can vote for a new insolvency administrator at the first creditors' assembly (section 57, German Insolvency Code), but this rarely happens.
 The new insolvency administrator must be approved by a majority (in terms of the number of creditors and the amounts of their claims).